bissakov/raytracer-cpp/README.md

 # Change directory
 cd raytracer-cpp

-# Install gnomon
-npm install -g gnomon

-# Build (modify the batch script if you want to remove gnomon and/or target x86)
+# Build (modify the batch script if you want to target x86)
 ./build.bat

 # Run